cityofaustin/atd-knack-banner/README.md

 As well, if any of the following data in Banner is different from data in Knack, the Knack record will be updated to match Banner.

-- Employee ID: if the employee ID is not found in Knack, a new Knack user will be created
 - Temporary vs full-time status
 - Job title
 - Email address